ilastik/webilastik/README.md

 # Server

-A PixelClassification workflow can be exposed over http by running `webilastik/server/server.py`.
-You can make manual requests to the server such as the ones in `webilastik/server/servertest.py` or use [a modified version of Neuroglancer](https://github.com/ilastik/neuroglancer/tree/web_predictions) for that purpose.
+A PixelClassification workflow can be exposed over websockets by running `webilastik/ui/workflow/ws_pixel_classification_workflow.py`.
+You can make manual requests to the server such as the ones in `tests/test_ws_pixel_classification_workflow.py` or use [a modified version of Neuroglancer](https://github.com/ilastik/neuroglancer/tree/web_predictions) for that purpose.
+Eventually the modified neuroglancer will be replaced by the [webilastik-overlay](https://github.com/ilastik/webilastik-overlay)

 # Concepts